International Graduate Student Admission Requirements

-The application completion deadline for fall semester is May 1.
+The application file completion deadline for fall semester is May 1.

-The application completion deadline for spring semester is October 1.
+The application file completion deadline for spring semester is October 1.

 - Statement of purpose.

-- Official transcripts from any colleges/universities attended in the U.S.
+- One set of official, paper transcripts from any colleges/universities attended in the U.S.

-- Official transcript evaluation of undergraduate and graduate coursework from colleges/universities attended outside the U.S. Students must request a course-by-course evaluation from one of the following:
+- Course-by-course transcript evaluation of all undergraduate and graduate coursework from colleges/universities attended outside the U.S. as completed by one of the following organizations:

-- Official results of the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) For consideration, applicants taking
+- Official results of the TOEFL (Test of English as a Foreign Language) OR IELTS (International English Language Testing System).

 - For international applicants to the Master of Applied Computer Science program, experience working for a company in an English-speaking setting, experience attending an English-speaking University and letters of reference from an administrator, supervisor or teacher attesting to the student's potential for academic success and proficiency in English will also be considered (or may be considered in the event of a low TOEFL/IELTS score).